Retour review: How does it work and is it worth the money?

-Here comes Retour which intelligently redirects legacy URLs and doesn’t let you lose SEO value and customers.
-How does it work and why are we confident that it's worth the money?
+Retour steps in to solve this problem to intelligently redirect legacy URLs and doesn’t let you lose SEO value and customers.
+How does it work and is it worth its money?

 If you rename an entry's slug or move an entry around in the Structure section, Retour memorizes it and enters the changes into the database.
 Then, when someone clicks the legacy URL, the plugin automatically creates a redirect to avoid traffic loss.